$\alpha$-RuCl$_3$ intercalated into graphite: a new three-dimensional platform for exotic quantum phases: Results and Discussion

 \subsection{Electronic properties}

 To understand the origin of the measured quantum oscillations, we estimate the corresponding frequencies using the Onsager relation~\cite{onsager1952interpretation}, $F = \frac{\hbar}{2\pi e} S,$ which links the frequencies $F$ to the extremal Fermi surface cross-sectional area $S$.
-These are compared with the experimental data in~\cref{fig:dHvA_exp}g) and h).
+These are compared with the experimental data in~\cref{fig:dHvA_exp}\textbf{g} and \textbf{h}.
 Since the magnetic field in the experiments is applied along the crystal $c$-axis, we consider Fermi surface cross sections perpendicular to $k_z$.
 Electronic structures and corresponding Fermi surfaces are calculated for each intercalated crystal.

-The charge redistribution at the interface between \rucl and the adjacent graphene layer is mostly localized at the Cl atoms as shown in~\cref{fig:crystal_structure_charge_transfer}a) with \rucl remaining rather insulating~\cite{zheng2024incommensurate}.
+The charge redistribution at the interface between \rucl and the adjacent graphene layer is mostly localized at the Cl atoms as shown in~\cref{fig:crystal_structure_charge_transfer}\textbf{a} with \rucl remaining rather insulating and Ru atoms keeping their magnetic nature~\cite{zheng2024incommensurate}.
 Therefore, only the graphene layers are expected to contribute to the observed quantum oscillations.
 We compute the graphene layers electronic properties directly from the intercalated structures using non-spin-polarized GGA.
 The band structures are unfolded and projected onto graphene states, then compared to pristine, undoped graphene (\cref{fig:bandstructure_unfold}).
 Note the formation of a flat band with the number of stacked graphene layers, as has been observed in rombohedral graphene stacking~\cite{aoki2007dependence,johansson2014multiple,yagi2018low,henck2018flat,zhang2025layer}.
 In all intercalated cases, charge transfer induces hole pockets around the \textbf{K} points.